hotosm/ActivationCurriculum/activation_essentials/activation_walkthrough.md

 ![Factors to Determine Response](../.gitbook/assets/determineresponse.jpg)

-HOT expects that the Activation Lead\(s\) have been diligent in performing a size-up, reviewing data and imagery, estimating the resource needs, and that they agree to fulfill this Activation Protocol before declaring an Activation.
+HOT expects that the Activation Lead\(s\) have been diligent in performing a size-up, reviewing data and imagery, estimating the resource needs, and that they agree to fulfill the Activation Protocol before declaring an Activation.

 ### Phase 2: Response Activities